el-bart/but/README.md

 another option is `reload()`, that forces to re-establish destination (reconnect, reopen file, etc...), so that log rotation can be implemented.

-in order to add support for user's type/class `Abc`, it is enough to add `toType(Abc const&) -> Backend::Type` and `toValue(Abc const&) -> Backend::Value` methods to the same namespace `Abc` has been declared in. from this moment on, logger will be able to log your type just like any other.
+in order to add support for user's type/class `Abc`, it is enough to add `toFieldInfo(Abc const&) -> Backend::FieldInfo` free function, to the same namespace `Abc` has been declared in (for ADL - Argument Dependent Lookup). from this moment on, logger will be able to log your type just like any other.

  * `LoggerProxy` - proxy object making usage simpler. in order to use logger, one should provide convenience.
- * `LoggerProxyThrowing` - same as `LoggerProxy`, but forwarding exceptions from the implementation. useful in some unusual requirements scenario. wrapper for this object, adding fields to achieve required log message content.
+ * `LoggerProxyThrowing` - same as `LoggerProxy`, but forwarding exceptions from the implementation. useful in some unusual requirements scenarios.
  * `Destination` - namespace containing typical destinations, that are provided out of the box.
- * `Destination::Foreign` - base class for dynamic destinations.
+ * `Destination::Sink` - base class for dynamic destinations.
- * `Destination::ForeignAdapter` - adapter that provides a helper buffer for `Foreign` destinations, to avoid extra memory allocations.

 ## meta programming